Tanyun11/hello-world/README.md

 # hello-world
 First time to use GitHub
-I hope that one day i could be the greatest coder in the universe , come on babe!
+I hope that one day i could be the greatest fucker in the universe , come on babe!